 Win £20,000 in the Kindle Storyteller Award!

-The prize, open to authors who publish new books via Kindle Direct Publishing, opens from 1 May
+The prize, open to authors who publish new books via Kindle Direct Publishing, is open now

 Now in its third year, the Kindle Storyteller Award is given for previously unpublished new books in the English language, published through KDP.
 Books must be a minimum of 24 pages, and published between 1 May and 31 August.